lukaskuko9/EasyConcurrency/Readme/OptimisticConcurrency.md

 they will fetch the payment from database and (in the worst case scenario) in all the requests postpone has not been done yet - meaning they can bypass the condition.

-The result is that the payment was postponed 10 times, each request postponed it by 30 days.
+The result as diagram below indicates - is that the payment was postponed 2 times, each request postponed it by 60 days.

 ![Postpone Issue](https://raw.githubusercontent.com/lukaskuko9/EasyConcurrency/be785d15a706b2cae5600448609b7b03a0f17f16/Readme/OptimisticConcurrency/2.svg?token=AELHIOAJPLRMYOZZ226CRBDHKXFUK)